DFE-Digital/find-a-tuition-partner/README.md

 * `npm run build` to bundle the assets using webpack 5 in production mode
 * `npm run build:dev` to bundle the assets using webpack 5 in development mode
 * `npm run watch` to bundle the assets using webpack 5 in development mode and apply changes immediately when developing
+* `npm run format` to apply prettier formatting to the web asset source files (js and sass) along with the cypress step definitions

 ### Running the application